geobtaa/metadata/docs/GEOMG.md

 **Can other GeoBlacklight projects adopt it?**

-Not yet.
 We are currently working on offering this tool as a plugin for GeoBlacklight.
-Our tentative plan for release is early 2023.

 In the meantime, this presentation describes the motivation for building the tool and a few screencasts showing how it works:

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQAlzzbZxoS__W9ZoLQ1A3GbiwEE9lkvPzTw_VLrlY_7dkPrc8k5ApappPv35-1IjyIM1--Rh0UO28j/embed?start=false&loop=false&delayms=3000" frameborder="0" width="400" height="400" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>